NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 Rapid Application Development (RAD) Methodology

 The RAD methodology is used when you want to build a product quickly.
-In the rapid application development methodology, the development process is split into four phases: business modelling, data modelling, process modelling and application generation.
-Each phase contains a series of iterations, and the users are involved in each project phase.
-Prototypes are developed for each iteration to increase user involvement early in the project's life cycle.
-The software does not have to be fully functional at each iteration as long as it displays features and functions that users can test.
+In the rapid application development methodology, the development process is split into four phases: business modelling, data modelling, process modelling, and application generation.
+Each phase contains a series of iterations, and the users are involved in each phase of the project.
+Prototypes are developed for each iteration to increase user involvement early in the project’s life cycle.

 15. Dynamic Systems Development Method (DSDM)